Meat-free veggie butter bean burgers can be delicious, satisfying, and healthy, and are easy to prepare and cook.

 This recipe uses ready-cooked butterbeans as a basis for the texture, as they are very easy to mash with just a fork.

-If you have any fresh coriander then chop some of that up to add too!
+If you have any fresh coriander then chop some of that up to add to the veggie butter bean burgers recipe too!

 Alternatives to butter beans in this recipe